bimobject/docs/docs/documentation/product/sharing-a-product.md

 ![Image of the notification](/images/product/request-button.jpg)

-Clicking the notification will open a sidepanel where you can see all your received product requests.
+Clicking the notification will open a sidepanel where you can see all the product requests you have received.

 ![Image of the product requests sidepanel](/images/product/manage-requests-modal.jpg)